mistio/mist-ce/README.md

-# Mist.io Community Edition
+# Mist Community Edition

-Mist.io helps you operate, monitor and govern your computing infrastructure, across clouds and platforms.
+Mist helps you operate, monitor and govern your computing infrastructure, across clouds and platforms.
 The code is provided under the GNU AGPL v3.0 License.